Wyoming

 Sports betting in neighboring states

-Wyoming is amid a group of states that have limited betting markets.
+Wyoming is among a group of states that have limited betting markets.
 Montana, South Dakota, and Nebraska all offer retail-only wagering and no online betting, while Colorado is the only neighboring state of WY that provides both.

 StateOnline sports bettingRetail sports bettingDFSHorse Race betting